afontainec/chinchay-docs/docs/gettingstarted/apiMiddleware.md

 Visit an API endpoint, for instance: [localhost:3000/api/coffee/find](http://localhost:3000/api/coffee/find)

 We will receive a 403 Forbidden error.
 This is because we added the `--middleware` flag and did not provide a valid authentication.
-Lets create users and start requesting with a valid authentication!
+Let's create users and start requesting with a valid authentication!

 ## Creating the users

-Lets create our users:
+Let's create our users:

 ```
 $ chinchay new users --middleware api --frontend disable